bodand/x3/README.md

     cmake --build _build --target install

 -   This step may optionally need to be run with elevated privileges.

+## Compiler/Platform support

+The entirety of X3 should build on all major platforms.
+Because of the Ragel dependency of Hyperscan, Windows/MSVC combo is not supported, until a work-around is found.[2]

 ## Running tests